SilkRose/Pony/stories/letters-from-a-hat/letters-from-a-hat-meta.md

 ## Ideas:
 - Each pony sends a letter to a random pony.
 - They also send a reply to the pony who sent them a letter.
-- They don't write the reply letter until they get their reply.
 - This whole thing is a friendship building exercise.
 - Plays out like a game of telephone.
 - Anything goes as long as it's E rated.